2024 Blackpool South by-election

-A by-election took place on 2 May 2024 in the UK Parliament constituency of Blackpool South, the same day as local elections in England and Wales.
+A by-election for the United Kingdom parliamentary constituency of Blackpool South was held on 2 May 2024, the same day as local elections in England and Wales.
+It was triggered by the resignation of incumbent Conservative MP Scott Benton following his suspension from the House of Commons.
+The by-election was won by Chris Webb of the Labour Party with a 26% swing.

-The by-election followed the resignation of incumbent MP Scott Benton.
-Benton had been suspended for 35 days from the House of Commons after being caught in a newspaper sting operation offering lobbying services for payment.
-This triggered a recall petition, which had started, but was then terminated by Benton's resignation.
+Benton was suspended from the House of Commons on 27 February 2024 after being caught in a newspaper sting operation offering lobbying services for payment.
+This triggered a recall petition, which had started, but was then terminated by Benton's resignation on 25 March.

-The by-election was won by Chris Webb of the Labour Party with a 26% swing, on a turnout of 32.5%.
-It was the last by-election of the 2019–2024 Parliament, with the general election held on 4 July.
+This was the last by-election of the 2019–2024 Parliament; the 2024 general election was held two months later on 4 July.